artsnai/plugin-proagent/README.md

 - `withdrawTokens` - To withdraw tokens from the manager
 - `claimRewards` - To claim rewards from a specific pool
 - `claimAllRewards` - To claim rewards from all pools
+- `claimFees` - To claim trading fees from pools
+- `getClaimableFees` - To check available trading fees in pools

 If your contract implementation is missing any of these methods, some actions may fail.
 Make sure to use the latest UserLPManager contract that includes all required functionality.